Jan-Barend Scheepers On His The White Line Character & The Acting Gig

 Very high in Extroversion

 But now, after several intense years of personal work and growth, I have evened out a lot.
-I have reduced my Agreeableness and massively reduced my Neuroticism (less people pleasing), while I have made huge strides in improving my conscientiousness.
+I have reduced my Agreeableness and massively reduced my Neuroticism (fewer people-pleasing), while I have made huge strides in improving my conscientiousness.

 Where do you get your news?